redragerover/ytlivemanager/README.md

 # ytlivemanager

-A simple function to poll a youtube channel for a live stream.
+A simple function `handleYouTubePoll`, to poll a youtube channel for a live stream.

 Node 18+